exon-farer/Tolerant.LuddicMajority/README.md

 ## Description

-This mod changes the **Luddic Majority** condition to be more tolerant towards certain industries.
+This mod adjusts the **Luddic Majority** condition to be more tolerant toward certain industries, while still accounting for factors that can negate its bonuses.

-- Certain conditions, like **pollution**, non-mining heavy industry, can negate these bonuses.

 ## Features

 - Overrides vanilla Luddic Church hostile activity behavior to prevent conflicts with modded bonuses.
-- Tooltips and Codex support explain bonuses and negating factors.
+- Tooltips and Codex support clearly explain bonuses and active negating factors.
+- Heavy industry can be partially exempted via mod settings (e.g., **Mining**, **Tech-Mining**) without removing the negating factor entirely.
+- Users can **disable any or all negating factors** via mod settings to ensure the bonuses always apply.
 ## Notes

 - Vanilla Luddic Church listeners that interfere with the condition are automatically removed, without affecting hostile activity events.
+- The mod dynamically adjusts colony bonuses based on active negating factors, affecting stability, production, and population growth.

 ## License

-Default: MIT.
+Default: MIT

 ## Author